openconfig-protocol/ocp-api-codegen-node/README.md

 ## AI-Assisted Schema Generation

-You can use an LLM (Claude, GPT, etc.) to generate OCP schemas from your API documentation.
-Copy the prompt below and provide your API docs:
+Use an LLM to automatically generate OCP schemas from API documentation.
+Choose the prompt that matches your situation:

+### Option 1: From a URL (Web Scraping)

+Use this when you have a link to online API documentation.
+Requires an LLM with web access (Claude with web fetch, ChatGPT with browsing, etc.)

 <details>
-<summary><strong>Click to expand the LLM prompt</strong></summary>
+<summary><strong>Click to expand URL prompt</strong></summary>

 ```
 You are an API schema generator.
-Your task is to analyze API documentation and generate a valid OCP (Open Config Protocol) schema in JSON format.
+Your task is to fetch and analyze API documentation from a URL, then generate a valid OCP (Open Config Protocol) schema in JSON format.

+## Instructions

+1. Fetch the API documentation from the provided URL
+2. Navigate through all available pages/sections to find ALL endpoints
+3. Extract endpoint details: methods, paths, parameters, request bodies, and responses
+4. Generate a complete OCP schema

 ## OCP Schema Structure

-Generate a JSON object with this structure:

 {
   "$ocp": {